tanducmai/myportfolio/content/posts/database-normalisation.md

 - Identify the *Primary Key* (PK).
 - Remove the *repeating group* which will become a new *child relation*.
 - Bring the PK to the *child relation*.
+  - This PK may or may not be the PK of the child relation, or it can be part of the child relation's PK.
   - We now have a *proper schema*.
 - Identify the *partial dependency*
   - Non-key attribute(s) partially depends on the PK.
-  - Meaning that the PK should be a Composite Key, and the Non-key attribute(s) now depends on part of the PK (not the whole PK).
+  - Meaning that the PK should be a Composite Key, and the Non-key attribute(s) now can depend on part of it.
   - For example:
     - PK - Attribute1, Attribute2
     - Non-key attribute depends on {Attribute1} or {Attribute1} -> Non-key